 The SEE Fallback Procedures shall be applied in case the SDAC is unable to produce results in accordance with Articles 44 and 50 of the CACM Regulation.

-On the Romania-Bulgaria (RO-BG) bidding zone border and on Bulgaria-Greece (BG-GR) bidding zone border, the Market Coupling is still not in operation.
-The fallback procedures described in this document nonetheless refer to a situation in which the day-ahead allocation is performed through the SDAC, compliant to the provisions of the CACM Regulation.
+On the Romania-Bulgaria (RO-BG) bidding zone border and on Bulgaria-Greece (BG-GR) bidding zone border, the Market Coupling is in operation.
+The fallback procedures described in this document refer to a situation in which the day-ahead allocation is performed through the SDAC, compliant to the provisions of the CACM Regulation.

 According to Article 9(9) of the CACM Regulation, a timeline for implementation of the SEE Fallback Procedures has to be included and can be found in Article 9 of this document.